-The son of Founding Father, John Adams, he was a politician, diplomat, and served as the 6th President of the United States.
+The son of Founding Father John Adams, he was a politician, diplomat, and the 6th President of the United States.
 Historians agree he was one of the great diplomats in American History.
-Adams had previously served as an ambassador to several European countries and as a U.S. senator from Massachusetts.
+Adams had previously served as an ambassador to several European countries and a U.S. senator from Massachusetts.
 He is the only president in history to serve in the U.S. House of Representatives after leaving the presidency.
-Adams’s fierce sense of independent judgment meant that he never completely fit the mold of any political party, and he was surely the only president to have a pet alligator in the White House!
+Adams’s fierce sense of independent judgment meant that he never completely fit the mold of any political party, and he was undoubtedly the only president to have a pet alligator in the White House!

 Andrew Jackson – (1767-1845)

 Term (1829-1837) Vice President(s) John C. Calhoun (1829-1832), None (1832-1833) Martin Van Buren (1833-1837)

 The 7th President of the United States also served as the military governor of pre-admission Florida and commander of the American forces at the Battle of New Orleans in the War of 1812.
 He dominated American politics in the 1820s and 1830s and helped shape the Democratic Party.